Shoulder

 Is biceps tendinitis caused by my rotator cuff tear?

 In many cases, yes.
 Biceps tendon disease and rotator cuff pathology frequently coexist.
-Addressing the rotator cuff tear often resolves biceps symptoms — our surgeons evaluate both simultaneously.
+Addressing the rotator cuff tear often resolves biceps symptoms.
+Our surgeons evaluate both simultaneously.

 Do I need surgery if my proximal biceps tendon has ruptured?

 Not necessarily.
 Most proximal biceps tendon ruptures (at the shoulder) can be treated non-surgically, particularly in older or less physically demanding patients.
 Non-surgical management includes a period of rest, ice, and physical therapy, and most patients regain excellent shoulder function.
 A small loss of elbow supination (palm-turning) strength and a cosmetic Popeye deformity may remain.
-Surgery (tenodesis) is generally recommended for younger, active patients or those whose work or sport requires maximal supination strength — a decision your MOS surgeon will discuss with you individually.
+Surgery (tenodesis) is generally recommended for younger, active patients or those whose work or sport requires maximal supination strength.
+This is a decision your MOS surgeon will discuss with you individually.

 How long is recovery after biceps tenodesis surgery?